How to Use a Needs Assessment for Sales Success

-A needs assessment or needs analysis is a powerful tool that goes beyond sales qualification.
-It enables you to uncover pain points, challenges, and aspirations of your prospects.
+A needs assessment or needs analysis goes beyond sales qualification (budget, authority, need, timing, etc.).
+It enables you to uncover pain points, challenges, and aspirations of your prospects so you can personalize your follow-ups.

 In this blog post, we will describe: